C2SM/c2sm.github.io/code_management/index.md

 # Code Management
 **Embrace Version Control and Testing**

-At C2SM, we're all about making software development a breeze.
 Version control is your friend—it keeps your code organized and helps teams collaborate seamlessly.
 Plus, don't forget to add tests; they're like the quality check for your code.
 They catch issues early, making your code rock-solid.
 It's that simple!

 ## Versioning with Git

 **Git**, a distributed version control system, has gained widespread popularity as an essential tool for managing source code in software development.
-Created by Linus Torvalds in 2005, Git's decentralized and efficient approach to version control has revolutionized collaborative software development practices.
+All C2SM repositories are hosted on GitHub, a web-based platform that uses Git as the underlying version control system.

+If you're new to Git or looking to improve your Git skills, we recommend attending our **Git for Beginners** and **Git for Advanced** courses, both of which are held annually.
+Additionally, all course materials are publicly accessible and can be utilized throughout the year.
+For more details, please visit [Technical Events - Git Courses](https://c2sm.github.io/events/git_courses.html).

 ### Key Concepts